-The analysis of amplitudes (and periods) of TEOs in time intervals shorter than one year has a clear limitation: the shorter time interval, the higher detection threshold.
-As a compromise between detectability and the possibility to trace changes on as short time scale as possible, we chosen time intervals of the order of 100 d.
+The analysis of amplitudes (and periods) of TEOs in time intervals shorter than one year has a clear limitation: the shorter the time interval, the higher the detection threshold.
+As a compromise between detectability and the possibility of tracing changes on as short a timescale as possible, we chose time intervals of the order of 100 d.
 In addition, the analysis was carried out only for the three strongest TEOs, $n=25$, 41, and 230.

 The procedure was the following.
-In order to estimate the instantaneous amplitude of a TEO, we performed pre-whitening within time `window' sliding along the TESS light curve.
-For the $n=25$ TEO, the window was 80\,d long while the sliding step amounted to 27\,d.
-For $n = 41$ and 230 TEOs, we took 110\,d-long windows and sliding step of 54\,d.
-We also checked stability of the periods of the TEOs.
+In order to estimate the instantaneous amplitude of a TEO, we performed pre-whitening within the time `window' sliding along the TESS light curve.
+For the $n=25$ TEO, the window was 80\,d long, while the sliding step amounted to 27\,d.
+For $n = 41$ and 230 TEOs, we used 110\,d-long windows and a sliding step of 54\,d.
+We also checked the stability of the periods of the TEOs.
 For this purpose, we constructed ${O-C}$ diagrams.
 They were calculated from the times of maximum light derived by least-squares fitting of truncated Fourier series to the data in a window.
-The fits provided both amplitudes and times of maximum.
-The values of $O-C$ were calculated with respect to the ephemeris of the form $C = T_{\rm max} = T_0 + P_0\times E$, where $E$ was the number of cycles elapsed from the initial epoch, $T_0$.
+The fits provided both the amplitudes and times of the maximum.
+The values of $O-C$ were calculated with respect to the ephemeris of the form $C = T_{\rm max} = T_0 + P_0\times E$, where $E$ is the number of cycles that elapsed from the initial epoch, $T_0$.
 The initial epochs and reference periods, $P_0$, are given in Table \ref{table:ephem}.

-Results of this analysis are summarised in Fig.\,\ref{fig:teo-ampl-oc}.
-The $n=25$ TEO exhibits by far the strongest relative changes of amplitude, reducing it from a maximum value of $\sim$11\,ppt to about 3\,ppt.
-The beginning of the TESS year 3 observations indicates that it took about two months, that is, about two orbital cycles, for the amplitude to drop twice.
-Figure \ref{fig:teo-ampl-oc} provides also convincing evidence of the relatively fast and strong fluctuations of the amplitudes of $n=41$ and 230 TEOs.
-They confirm the picture of changes already seen in Fig.\,\ref{fig:tess-2peri-comparison}: a drop of amplitude of the $n=41$ TEO and an increase of amplitude of the $n=230$ TEO.
+The results of this analysis are summarised in Fig.\,\ref{fig:teo-ampl-oc}.
+The $n=25$ TEO exhibits by far the strongest relative changes in amplitude, reducing it from a maximum value of $\sim$11\,ppt to about 3\,ppt.
+The beginning of TESS year 3 observations indicates that it took about two months, that is, about two orbital cycles, for the amplitude to drop twice.
+Figure \ref{fig:teo-ampl-oc} also provides convincing evidence of the relatively fast and strong fluctuations of the amplitudes of $n=41$ and 230 TEOs.
+They confirm the picture of changes already seen in Fig.\,\ref{fig:tess-2peri-comparison}: a drop in amplitude of the $n=41$ TEO and an increase in amplitude of the $n=230$ TEO.